Analysis of three dimensional potential problems in non-homogeneous media with physics-informed deep collocation method using material transfer learning and sensitivity analysis: Physics-informed deep learning based collocation method

 The basic architecture of a fully connected feedforward neural network is shown in Figure~\ref{Figure2:network}.
-It comprises multiple layers: input layer, one or more hidden layers and output layer.
-Each layer consists of one or more nodes called neurons, shown in Figure~\ref{Figure2:network} by small colored circles, which is the basic unit of computation.
-For an interconnected structure, every two neurons in neighboring layers have a connection, which is represented by a connection weight, see Figure~\ref{Figure2:network}, where the weight between neuron $k$ in hidden layer $l-1$ and neuron $j$ in hidden layer $l$ is denoted by $w_{jk}^{l}$.
+It comprises multiple layers: an input layer, one or more hidden layers and an output layer.
+Each layer consists of one or more nodes called neurons, shown in Figure~\ref{Figure2:network} by the small colored circles.
+For an interconnected structure, every two neurons in neighboring layers have a connection, where the weights between neuron $k$ in hidden layer $l-1$ and neuron $j$ in hidden layer $l$ is denoted by $w_{jk}^{l}$, see Figure~\ref{Figure2:network}.
 No connection exists among neurons in the same layer as well as in the non-neighboring layers.
-Input data, defined from $x_{1}$ to $x_{N}$, flows through this neural network via connections between neurons, starting from the input layer, through hidden layer $l-1$, $l$, to the output layer, which eventually outputs data from $y_{1}$ to $y_{M}$. \tikzset{ every neuron/.style={ circle, draw, minimum size=1.2cm, }, neuron missing/.style={ draw=none, scale=2, text height=0.25cm, fill=none, execute at begin node=$\vdots$ }, }
+Input data, defined from $x_{1}$ to $x_{N}$, flows through this neural network via connections between neurons, starting from the input layer, through the hidden layers $l-1$, $l$, to the output layer, which eventually outputs data from $y_{1}$ to $y_{M}$.

-On each neuron in the feed-forward neural network, a bias is supplied including neurons in the output layer except the neurons in the input layer, which is defined by $b^l_j$ for bias of neuron $j$ in layer $l$.
-Furthermore, the activation function is defined for an output of each neuron in order to introduce a non-linearity into the neural network and make the back-propagation possible where gradients are supplied along with an error to update weights and biases.
+The activation function is defined for an output of each neuron in order to introduce a non-linearity into the neural network and make the back-propagation possible where gradients are supplied along with an error to update weights and biases.
 The activation function in layer $l$ will be denoted by $\sigma$ here.